 - The date of all transactions;

 - The name and principle address of your business;

 - Details of any VAT accounting schemes you use.

-To make the transition to digital reporting easier, HMRC has said that businesses can cut and paste information in their spreadsheets into MTD software until 31 March 2020.
-Thereafter they must use special bridging software to transfer the data.
-The cut and paste option is only a short-term measure and businesses are best advised to keep all of their financial records in a digital format ? using the appropriate software ? as soon as possible.
+HMRC has said that businesses can continue to use spreadsheets but they must use special bridging software to transfer the data.
+Businesses are advised to keep all of their financial records in a digital format instead - making the move to appropriate software as soon as possible.

 5. You'll need to choose the right accounting software to do your VAT return

 The software or app that you use to do all your VAT accounts and filing must be compatible with Making Tax Digital.
-If you already use an accounting software package, then you'll have to check with your provider that it will be suitable for MTD.
 The software must be able to link to HMRC via an Application Programming Interface (API).